manishborikar92/Pico/docs/Structure_Rationale.md

 4. Train team members on the new organization
 5. Establish maintenance and governance processes

-This structure provides a solid foundation for the AIBI robot project's continued development and growth while maintaining the flexibility needed for innovative robotics development.
+This structure provides a solid foundation for the PICO robot project's continued development and growth while maintaining the flexibility needed for innovative robotics development.